 This dish of Instant Pot scalloped potatoes and leeks is perfect for a family gathering such as Thanksgiving, Christmas, or a Sunday roast dinner.
-Beautifully creamy and delicious, it’s a great side dish or a vegetarian main.
+Beautifully creamy and delicious, it’s great as a side dish or a vegetarian main.
+You can try our Nordic twist to change things up!

 WHAT ARE SCALLOPED POTATOES?